Paraboea babae

-Paraboea babae is a plant in the family Gesneriaceae, native to Myanmar.
+Paraboea babae is a plant in the family Gesneriaceae, endemic to Myanmar.

-Description

-Paraboea halongensis is a shrubby herb that group up to 1 m tall with an elongated stem.
-It differs from P. swinhoei by having an alternate leaf arrangement, three-lobed calyx and lingulate stigma.

 Taxonomy

 The species was first described in 2023 by David John Middleton, based on a single specimen found by a team of researchers in September 2015 in Shan State.
 The species epithet refers to Japanese-New Zealand biologist Yumiko Baba, who was the lead collector of the specimen.
 The holotype is stored at the Singapore Botanic Gardens' herbarium.

-Distribution and habitat

-Paraboea halongensis is endemic to Myanmar, currently only known from a single plant specimen found in the Paunglang Reserve Forest, Pinlaung Township in the Shan State of Myanmar, growing on exposed limestone in a semi-evergreen forested area.